 First, you may be focusing on goals rather than feelings.
 You always want images that elicit the feelings you seek.
 Second, is not being clear about what will make you happy.
 Also, rushing the process too much, keeping a vision board that doesn’t resonate any more, and forgetting to look at the board.

-Vision boards can be very helpful in the process of transforming your retirement.
+Vision boards can be very helpful in the process of transforming your years after 50.
 Give it a try and let me know how it goes!